Blob algebra approach to modular representation theory: Introduction

 But there is still a big open problem in the theory.
 Kazhdan-Lusztig polynomials are obtained by calculating in an algebra (the Hecke algebra) but $p$-Kazhdan-Lusztig polynomials are obtained by calculating in a category (the Hecke category).
-They don't seem to be a satisfactory answer to the question.
-We need to understand better the $p$-Kazhdan-Lusztig polynomials in order to have a ``real" answer\footnote{It is a matter of discussion what should one expect as a ``real" answer.
+This doesn't seem to be a satisfactory answer to the problem of how to calculate the $p$-Kazhdan-Lusztig polynomials.
+We need to understand better these polynomials in order to have a ``real'' answer\footnote{It is a matter of discussion what should one expect as a ``real" answer.
 Kazhdan-Lusztig polynomials are already quite difficult objects, and their $p$-version is harder.
 The authors hope for some kind of answer in the vein of Kazhdan-Lusztig polynomials, i.e., some recursive algorithm in some algebra or at least something more enlightening than calculating ranks of intersection forms.}.
 A step in this direction is given by the exciting conjecture (and theorem for very small $p$) by G. Lusztig and G. Williamson \cite{lusztig2018billiards} where they predict that the characters of certain tilting modules for $SL_3$ (i.e., certain $p$-Kazhdan-Lusztig polynomials for $\tilde{A}_2$) are governed by a discrete dynamical system, that looks like billiards bouncing in equilateral triangles.
-But this conjecture also shows how incredibly complex is this quest and how far are we from a full understanding of the $p$-canonical basis.
+But this conjecture also shows how incredibly complex this quest is and how far we are from a full understanding of the $p$-canonical basis.

 We see this paper as a link between physics and modular representation theory and we hope that it will help to raise intuitions from physics towards the (nowadays) obscure land of modular representation theory.
 The authors are working to find a statistical mechanical model for the generalized blob algebras in characteristic $p$ mimicking the situation of the usual blob algebras.